The Infrared Universe

 The CC tangent geometry and its associated mixing operator $\mathcal L_{\mathrm{CC}}$ govern local propagation, causal structure, and spectral mixing.
 This geometry is not a dynamical state variable.
 It is the rapidly re-attained fixed point of local equilibration with the horizon-coupled IR sector \cite{Zwanzig2001}.

-On timescales \cite{Zwanzig2001} $\tau_{\mathrm{mix}} \ll H^{-1}$, local observables relax back to this stationary CC structure.
+On timescales \cite{Zwanzig2001} $\tau_{\mathrm{mix}} \ll \tau_{\rm cg}$ (where $\tau_{\rm cg}$ is the coarse--graining / tile--turnover timescale, observationally of order $H_0^{-1}$ at late times), local observables relax back to this stationary CC structure.
 At the same time, the global exterior state evolves slowly because resolvable degrees of freedom are continually removed from the description.
 The coexistence of fast local equilibration and slow global drift is the defining signature of the nonequilibrium steady state realized here.